 Q: What versions & configurations are impacted?

-- Customers using RadiantOne versions 7.2.x or 7.3.x (Older versions like 7.1.x and 6.x use much older log4j libraries that didn’t have the jndi lookup, hence not vulnerable).
+A: Customers using RadiantOne versions 7.2.x or 7.3.x (Older versions like 7.1.x and 6.x use much older Log4j libraries that didn’t have the JNDI lookup and are not vulnerable).

 Q: Do I need to patch anything with regards to Zookeeper?
 What if I use an external ZooKeeper?